Trump shuffles his Cabinet: Waltz moves to UN, Rubio will do double duty for now

 In addition to the leaked chats, the president has reportedly been questioning Mr. Waltz’s hawkish foreign policy stance.
 The U.N., not a priority for Mr. Trump, is a safe place to put a loyal adviser.

-Additional cabinet departures may be coming soon, now that President Donald Trump has passed the 100-day mark in his second administration.
+Additional Cabinet departures may be coming soon, now that President Trump has passed the 100-day mark in his second administration.

 In particular, Mr. Waltz’s ouster raises renewed questions about the future of Secretary of Defense Pete Hegseth, who has already been the focus of a number of controversies.